Enemas: Just Do It

 Do they replace colonics – no. A colonic tones the peristaltic muscles of the colon, which an enema does not.
 An enema relies on your own strength to absorb and then eliminate.
 A colonic uses 90 litres of water, while an average enema bag holds 2 litres.
 Whilst they do not replace, they are invaluable for tuning in with your own body – smelling and feeling what comes out.

 Ideally, you can take in the whole bag and hold it for 10 minutes, then release in one go.
 Not me!
 I can hold a little water, for a couple of minutes, and then release and repeat.
 I usually aim for 3-4 litres each time – there’s always an ‘Ah ha’ moment, when I know I’m done.
+Usually around the 3 litre mark the magic happens.
+There is a tangible connection between the smell of what’s coming out, and your brain clearing.
 Take your time and try for yourself.

 Just do it xx